powered by FreeFind

 Custom-House, London, May 31, 1776.

-WHEREAS George BRIDE, late of the Parish of St. Nicholas Deptford in the County of Kent, Labourer, (commonly called or known by the name of Gipsey George), Roberty HARLEY, late of the same Place, Labourer, Edward GEORGE, of the same Place, Labourer, and George PALMESTER, late of the same Place, Labourer, (commonly called or known by the name of Long George the Butcher) stand indicted for the wilful Murder of JOSEPH PEARSON, late one of the Officers of His Majesty's Customs.
+WHEREAS George BRIDE, late of the Parish of St. Nicholas, Deptford, in the County of Kent, Labourer, (commonly called or known by the name of Gipsey George), Robert HARLEY, late of the same Place, Labourer, Edward GEORGE, of the same Place, Labourer, and George PALMESTER, late of the same Place, Labourer, (commonly called or known by the name of Long George the Butcher) stand indicted for the wilful Murder of JOSEPH PEARSON, late one of the Officers of His Majesty's Customs.

 The Commissioners of His Majesty's Customs, in order to bring the said Offenders to Justice, or any other who may hereafter be discovered to have been concerned in the said Murder, do hereby promise a Reward of FIFTY POUNDS to any Person or Persons who shall apprehend, or cause to be apprehended, any or either of the said Offenders, and bring them or either of them before John Sherwood, Esq., at the Public Office at Shadwell, to be paid by the Receiver-General of the Customs upon conviction.